Black and White Drawings

 There are some good free image programs available on the internet and you only need to find the one that suits you.

-I think Irfanview is a great training ground for anyone who hasn't used an image program before.
+I think Irfanview provides a great training ground for anyone who hasn't used an image program before.

 So, once you have Irfanview installed on your computer, just follow these steps...